MOD St Athan

 Ministry of Defence St Athan or MOD St Athan (Welsh: Maes awyr Sain Tathan), formerly known as Royal Air Force St Athan, or more simply RAF St Athan, is a large Ministry of Defence unit near the village of St Athan in the Vale of Glamorgan, southern Wales.

 The base was home to the RAF No. 4 School of Technical Training throughout its life, as well as a major aircraft maintenance unit.
 St Athan has also been used to house British Army units, including the 1st Battalion, Welsh Guards.
 At one time it was home to a large collection of historical aircraft.

 The only flying unit to operate out of St Athan on a regular basis is the Universities of Wales Air Squadron.
-This unit is one of fourteen RAF University Air Squadrons, flying Grob Tutors.
+This unit is one of fifteen RAF University Air Squadrons, flying Grob Tutors.
 2300 Squadron of the Air Training Corps is also located on the Station.

 The airfield part of the site was transferred from military to civilian control on 1 April 2019.
 It is now owned by the Welsh Government and known as Bro Tathan airfield, and is home to Bro Tathan Business Park.
 MOD St Athan continues to exist, comprising the barracks area which is adjacent to the airfield.

 The airbase is a prominent scrapping facility, used by eCube, together with Horizon Aircraft Services (formerly Hunter Flying).